axelooc59/Detecting-type-of-sneakers-shoes/README.md

 It will return his types which is *Jordan 1 High*.

-My programm will support the following type of shoes:
+My program will support the following type of shoes:
 * Jordan 1 High
 * Jordan 1 Mid
 * Jordan 1 low